Assistance programs York County Maine.

 Acton Ecumenical Food Pantry gives out free food once a month.
 636-3768

 Buxton Community Cupboard runs a food pantry.
 They help feed kids, the unemployed and poor in York County.
 The charity provides enough food for 3 days.
 Call 642-2396.

 Community Harvest - Offers community food sharing, emergency financial assistance and cash grants.
 But the majority is free food, produce other other supplies.
 The non-profit also offers scholarship program and educational grants.
 Click here to learn more about scholarships.
-Kennebunk Maine.
-967-1911
+Dial 207 967-1911.

 Other free food boxes, meals, and pantries are available too.
 Single moms to families with no money, among others, will get help.
 Those are just a few examples of the pantries in York County Maine.
 Several other non-profit food distribution centers operate in the region, and find free food pantries in free food pantries in York County Maine.

 Low cost or free medical care

 Biddeford Free Clinic - This center offers free medical and dental care as well as vouchers for non-narcotic prescription medication.
 General health care.
 Dial (207) 490-6900 or 207-282-1138, and learn more about how to get medical bill help.

 SMMC Visiting Nurses offers medical care on a sliding fee scale.
-Services offered include adult and child wellness checks, blood pressure checks, camp and sport physicals, blood sugar monitoring, cholesterol testing, health education classes for diabetics, medical equipment loan, routine foot care, and nutrition counseling.
-Call this Kennebunk based clinic at 985-1000.
+Services offered include adult and child wellness checks, blood pressure checks, camp and sport physicals, as well as blood sugar monitoring.
+There is also free cholesterol testing, health education classes for diabetics, medical equipment loan, routine foot care, and nutrition counseling.
+Call this Kennebunk based clinic at 207-985-1000.

-Kennebunkport Public Health (phone 967-4401) runs the Healthy Maine Beach Program, home nursing service, offers qualified patients with medical and social service consultations and referrals, nutritional counseling, runs a walk-in clinic and provides occupational, physical, and speech therapy, skilled nursing.
+Kennebunkport Public Health (phone 207-967-4401) runs the Healthy Maine Beach Program.
+There is also free home nursing service, offers qualified patients with medical and social service consultations and referrals, nutritional counseling, and the center runs a walk-in clinic.
+There is also free occupational, physical, and speech therapy, skilled nursing.

-York County Community Health Care - Provides timely, high quality, affordable, and accessible healthcare and medical services for York County Maine individuals and families who are homeless and for those who reside in public housing.
-(207) 490-5026
+York County Community Health Care - Provides timely, high quality, affordable, and accessible healthcare and medical services for York County Maine individuals and families.
+They help patients who are homeless and for those who reside in public housing.
+Call (207) 490-5026

-Leavitt's Mill Free Health Center is a clinic that offers primary care and preventative health services, non-narcotic prescriptions, assistance with prescription assistance, dental hygiene, clinic screening and laboratory services, and referrals.
-63 Main Street, Bar Mills, Maine 04004.
-Phone 929-6455
+Leavitt's Mill Free Health Center is a clinic that offers primary care and preventative health services.
+There is non-narcotic prescriptions, assistance with prescription assistance, dental hygiene, clinic screening and laboratory services, and referrals.
+Address is 63 Main Street, Bar Mills, Maine 04004.
+Phone 207-929-6455